August 29, 1853

 September 23, 1957

 An angry mob of over 1,000 whites gathers in front of Central High School, while nine African American students are escorted inside.
-The Little Rock police remove the nine children for their safety.
-President Eisenhower calls the rioting “disgraceful” and ordered federal troops into Little Rock.
+The students enter Central High under protection of the Little Rock police and state troopers armed with riot guns and tear gas.
+The crowd outside becomes very threatening and attacks three out-of-state news reporters.

 September 24, 1957

 Mayor Woodrow Mann telegrams the President "pleading..in the interest of humanity, law and order, and the cause of democracy worldwide to provide the necessary federal troops" to as the "mob is armed and engaging in fisticuffs and other acts of violence."
 He says the "situation is out of control and police cannot disperse the mob."

 A release from the Governors' Conference in Georgia asks that President Eisenhower "notify the Governor of Arkansas that the maintenance of law and order in that State is considered to be the responsibility of the Governor of Arkansas, and that the Federal government will not attempt to exercise Federal responsibility in this matter so long as State and local authorities are able properly to perform this function."

 President Eisenhower, informed of another mob at Central High after his cease-and-desist directive, federalizes the Arkansas National Guard, thus removing it from Governor Faubus's authority, and orders federal troops into Little Rock.
 One thousand members of the 327th Airborne Battle Group of the 101st Airborne Division are flown from Fort Campbell, Kentucky, to Little Rock and in place around Central High School by 7:00 p.m.